-For example, if you would use link building agency such as FatJoe, they will charge you anywhere from $80 to $430 per placement depending on the quality of the website the link will be placed.
+For example, if you would use link building agency such as FatJoe, they will charge you anywhere from $80 to $430 per placement depending on the backlink quality and quality of the website where the link will be placed.

 The benefit of using link insertion services is that everything is done for you, plus they have a large database of websites and generally, they can pretty quickly get you to link on relevant sites, while the downside is that they of course need to markup the price and often if you’ll do it yourself the price can be cheaper by 50% or more.

 How to Do Link Insertion Outreach